Travel on Point(s)

 Saver award availability is crucial for booking cheap award flights.
 ToP explains what saver awards are and how to find them.

-The biggest issue we all face when booking award flights is finding availability.
+The biggest challenge to booking award flights is finding award availability.
 There are two types of award seats we can book with airline miles: saver and standard.
 Standard availability tends to be more common, with fewer date restrictions, if any.
-But standard awards cost a lot more and usually cannot be booked through alliance partners.
+But standard awards cost a lot more and usually cannot be booked through airline partners.
 Meanwhile, saver availability is what we usually look for when traveling on points.
-As we explain below, saver awards are cheaper to book but have more limited availability.
+Saver awards are the ones that enable us to use one airline's miles to book a flight operated by a completely different airline.

 Airlines label their award types differently.
 But in the vast majority of cases, awards are broken down into “saver” and “standard” awards.
 Here are some examples of how airlines call these awards: